infinum/accessibility-mobile-standards/Docs/Accessibility features per mobile platform/Accessibility features on Android.md

 **>> How it works <<**

-If the user has chosen the option to zoom in temporarily he will be able to touch and hold to zoom in specific part of the screen.
+If the chosen option is to zoom in temporarily, the user will be able to touch and hold to zoom in specific part of the screen.
 Once the user releases the press the content will be zoomed out to initial state.

-If the user has chosen the option to zoom in more permanently he will be able to touch anywhere on the screen to zoom it in.
+If the chosen option is to zoom in more permanently, the user will be able to touch anywhere on the screen to zoom it in.
 Also the user will be able to move around a screen with 2 fingers or pinch with 2 fingers to adjust zoom.

 ## Mobility support features